 Storing seeds incorrectly will affect the germination rate of seeds.

-And storing seeds can be made into a science where you can buy cold storage units and all kinds of equipment.
+And storing seeds can be made into science, where you can buy cold storage units and fancy state-of-the-art equipment.

-But as a rule you should remember to store seeds dark, dry and cool.
+But as a rule, remember to store seeds in a dark, dry, and cool place.

 - Dark as in a room or compartment with no light

-The back of your refrigerator can be a great alternative or maybe a cool storage in a cellar or a garage.
+The back of your refrigerator can be a great alternative, or maybe in a cellar or a garage.